-Off-load backup with Agent for VMware vSphere ESX(i) (Windows) (p.
-11)
+• Off-load backup with Agent for VMware (Windows) (p.
+12)

-A Windows version of Agent for ESX(i) enables you to off-load backups from an ESX(i) host.
+A Windows version of Agent for VMware enables you to off-load backups from an ESX(i) host.

 Automatic agent deployment (p.
 18)

 Just include virtual machines in a backup plan.
 The agents will be deployed and configured in the background if you allowed this when configuring integration with the vCenter Server.